Communication is so important

 Communication skills are not that difficult are they?

-A first aider can quickly find out what has happened, also how it happened and how many people there are involved in the incident, and then the first aider can then plan how to respond more effectively to it.
+A first aider can quickly ascertain what has happened, how it happened, and how many people are involved in the incident.

 Communication skills are a skill in itself